 |Rose Island, RI|

 Description: Through the years, Rose Island has been used by the military due to its strategic location at the entrance to Newport Harbor.
-During the Revolutionary War, the island was used by both British and colonial troops at different times to defend Newport.
+During the Revolutionary War, both British and colonial troops used the island at different times to defend Newport.
 From 1798 to 1800, a military outpost named Fort Hamilton was under construction on the island, but it was never finished.
-In 1889, part of the island served as a rifle range, and during World War I and II it was used for storage by the U.S. Navy’s torpedo manufacturing plant in nearby Newport.
+In 1889, part of the island served as a rifle range, and during World War I and II it was used for storage of explosives by the U.S. Navy’s torpedo manufacturing plant in nearby Newport.
 Keepers stationed at Rose Island could definitely not expect peace and quiet all the time.

 In 1894, Captain Elijah Davis, who was nicknamed the Fog Eater for his skill at navigating in zero visibility, met his match when he ran his steamer Plymouth aground on the south shore of Rose Island.
 The 700 passengers on board were offloaded with no injuries, but the ship remained stranded on the island for several weeks.

 A brick oil house was added to the station in 1901, and in 1912 a brick fog signal building, home to a third-class reed horn, was built on a rock just west of and below the lighthouse.
 Julius Johansen was hired as the station’s first assistant keeper in 1912 to help with the extra workload created by the new fog signal.
 He joined Head Keeper Charles S. Curtis, who had been in charge of the lighthouse since 1887.